LocalCoinIS/dev.bitshares.works/core/knowledge_base/wiki_legacy/howto_20.md

 - upvote the witness with our funds
 - sign blocks

-From this point on, we will no longer require interaction with BitShares 0.9.
+From this point on, we will no longer require interaction with LocalCoin 0.9.

 ### Download the genesis block (only for testnet)